Joy of Sex (film): Production

 In 1978 they hired Charles Grodin to write a script, telling him the movie "could be about anything".
 Grodin decided to use this exact situation as the premise: a Hollywood writer struggles to write a script based on a sex manual after a big studio acquires the rights.
 When he finished his first draft, Paramount passed.
 Grodin finally managed to get his screenplay green lit by MGM in 1985 as Movers & Shakers.
-In that movie, the sex manual is now called "Joy in Sex".
+In that movie, the sex manual is now called "Love in Sex".

 According to the book Wired, John Belushi was supposed to appear in this movie, but he died before filming began.
 In her biography My Mother Was Nuts, Penny Marshall states she was slated to direct (this would have been her first feature film) from a script by John Hughes (which would have been his first script to be adapted for film).
 This version of the screenplay consisted of several unrelated vignettes.
 The producers wanted to have Belushi wearing diapers on the poster, even though no such scene appeared in Hughes' screenplay.

+As the option on the book was running out, writer Kathleen Rowell, who had previously adapted The Outsiders, was approached about adapting the book into a script.
+Feeling not quite at home with writing comedy material, she enlisted her sister, Joyce Salter, and her husband John Salter, to help her in creating the storyline.
+The studio had suggested the premise of a teenage girl wanting to lose her virginity against a deadline, and pulling from their own experiences and an unproduced screenplay Rowell had written, came up with the final storyline.
+Due to the budgetary restrictions, only two writers could be credited, so Joyce and John took the collective pseudonym "J.J.
+Salter" for their onscreen credit.

 Martha Coolidge was fired from the movie, for cutting many scenes of gratuitous nudity, but declined an opportunity to have her directing credit appear as Alan Smithee.
-National Lampoon producer Matty Simmons claims to have paid $250,000 to remove the National Lampoon name from the project, saying, "It may have nothing to do with the quality of the picture.
-We simply don’t like to take credit or responsibility for a picture that we have nothing to do with.”
+National Lampoon producer Matty Simmons claims to have paid $250,000 to remove the National Lampoon name from the project:

-"The National Lampoon's possible disassociation surfaced in a March newsletter to company shareholders, publicized this week by Daily Variety.
-National Lampoon Inc. Chairman Matty Simmons said in a phone interview Wednesday that the move "may have nothing to do with (the quality of the picture).
-We simply don't like to take credit or responsibility for a picture that we have nothing to do with."
-Simmons is officially titled as executive producer of "Joy of Sex" But his active participation ended when the original "Joy of Sex" project including screenwriter John Hughes ("National Lampoon's Vacation") and director Bill Norton collapsed."